openshift/openshift-origin-design/designs/developer/operator-serverless-45/event-source-add.md

 Clicking on the Event Source card in the Add page begins the create flow.

 ![event-source-01](img/event-source-01.png)
-Figure 1 : Add page
+Figure 1 - Add page

 ## In context from topology
 Event Source will be available from Knative Service in context menu.

 ![event-source-02](img/event-source-02.png)
-Figure 2 : In context menu for Knative Service
+Figure 2 - In context menu for Knative Service

 ## Overview
 This flow will allow users to create event sources.

 ### Type
 Users need to select the type of event source to create.
 A Type section is shown, as long as there is more than one event source type available.
 Cards are shown to indicate the event source types.
-By default, we provide ApiServerSource, KafkaSource, PingSource, SinkBinding and CamelSource.
+By default, we provide ApiServerSource, ContainerSource, KafkaSource, PingSource, SinkBinding and CamelSource.

 If there are 3rd party/dynamic event source types, they will follow the first 5, and should be shown in alphabetical order.
 Multiple rows of cards are shown, as needed.
 When there is only a single event source available, the Type section is not shown.

-Event Source supports form creation for the following types: ApiServerSource, KafkaSource, PingSource and SinkBinding source.
+Event Source supports form creation for the following types: ApiServerSource, ContainerSource, KafkaSource, PingSource and SinkBinding source.
 Additional types will use the YAML Editor.
 In the future, we will provide an experience where users can switch back and forth between a form and the YAML Editor.

 ## Form Creation